mcadario/cpass/README.md

 # cpass (in development)
 As the name suggests it is a simple, lightweight C PASSword manager.
+Works only on unix-lke platforms.

 ## tool overview
 This is a simple password manager fully written in C, mainly realized for